 Loading lists of files

-Loading entire directories is no longer supported, but wildcards may be used.
-Also, you can load a single file which specifies a list of files to load, as we describe next.
+Loading entire directories (by specifying the directory as the FILE argument) is not supported, but wildcards may be used.
+Wildcards will be expanded by the shell, as expected.
+Also, you can specify a single file which contains a list of files to load, as we describe next.

 If FILE begins with the character

 @ as a file name which contains a list of actual source files.
 By default the file name items are separated by a CR, LF or CRLF sequence.
 That is the usual case and covers most actual situations.

 Because UNIX allows newlines to appear in any file name, agload will permit the files to be separated by NULL characters.
 If you want this, you must specify the -0 option (the numeral zero, not an uppercase letter o).
 Here is an example: